microsoft/yardl/docs/docs.md

 }
 ```

-Computed fields are omitted from the protocol since they are not used during
+Computed fields are omitted from the JSON since they are not used during
 deserialization.

 ### Aliases